Chronicles: Medieval – The Ambitious Medieval War Game Fans Have Been Waiting For

 Community Reaction

-The reveal trailer gained immediate attention, with fans of medieval games calling it a potential rival to Mount & Blade and Manor Lords.
+The reveal trailer was widely praised: among the medieval video game communities, some were already seeing it as a competitor to Mount & Blade and Manor Lords.

-- “Infantry blocks and formation!
-Something Mount & Blade can learn from!”
+• “Infantry blocks and formation!
+Mount & Blade could really learn from that!

-- “Bright heraldry and accurate armor, already better than 90% of medieval media.”
+• “Bright heraldry and period accurate armour which is already a better ratio than 90% of medieval media.

-- “Please don’t abandon this.
-I’ve wanted a game like this for 10+ years.”
+• “Please don’t abandon this.
+I’ve been waiting for a game like this since 2001."

 Closing Thoughts

-Chronicles: Medieval is shaping up to be one of the most ambitious medieval games in years.
-With large-scale battles, castle building, diplomacy, and player-driven storytelling, it hits all the right notes for fans who want more than scripted campaigns.
+Chronicles: Medieval already looks to be one of the most ambitious medieval games in years.
+With epic battles, the ability to build castles, engage in diplomacy and player-driven storytelling, it has everything they’ve been asking for when they want more than scripted campaigns.

 Write your story.
 Forge your destiny.
-The medieval age is yours to claim.
+There's a medieval setting waiting out there for you.